Solar Billing Plan

 Valued Customers on the Solar Billing Plan

 NEM 1.0 and NEM 2.0 customers, when your 20-year legacy period ends, your account will transition to the Solar Billing Plan.
-You will be notified by email and in My Account before your account transitions.
+You will be notified by email and in My Energy Center before your account transitions.

 Virtual Net Energy Metering and NEM Aggregation customers who submit an interconnection application after February 14, 2024, your account will transition to the Solar Billing Plan in early 2025.